OliveTreeSoftwareLLC/historic_touch-type-trainer/app/stores/README.md

 --- | --- | ---
-id| 3997A7AB-DDB0-4477-A442-CF33F16A6F91| Must be unique for each lesson in the system. title| Lesson 1| Title to show at the top of the page and in the index. scoreReq| 80| (optional) Forces redo of lesson until minimum score is attained. allowRedo| false| (optional) Used to force student to only do a lesson once. newKeys| [ "F","J"] | (optional) New keys taught by this lesson. showKeyboard| true | (optional) Show keyboard at the bottom of the screen.
+id| 3997A7AB-DDB0-4477-A442-CF33F16A6F91| Must be unique for each lesson in the system. title| Lesson 1| Title to show at the top of the page and in the index. hasIntroduction| true | (optional) Shows an introduction to the lesson by loading a web page from location/getintro?id=lessonId into an iframe above the lesson and work sheets. scoreReq| 80 | (optional) Forces redo of lesson until minimum score is attained. allowRedo| false| (optional) Used to force student to only do a lesson once. newKeys| [ "F","J"] | (optional) New keys taught by this lesson. showKeyboard| true | (optional) Show keyboard at the bottom of the screen.